nktice/AMD-AI/README.md

 # ROCm repositories for jammy
 https://rocmdocs.amd.com/en/latest/deploy/linux/os-native/install.html
-whereas 5.4.2 is the stable version supported by pytorch let's us that... note : https://git.ecker.tech/mrq/bitsandbytes-rocm.git needs 5.4.6 whereas : https://github.com/RockeyCoss/bitsandbytes-rocm works with 5.6
+Whereas 5.4.2 is the stable version supported by pytorch let's us that...
+Note :
+ https://git.ecker.tech/mrq/bitsandbytes-rocm.git needs 5.4.6
+Whereas :
+ https://github.com/RockeyCoss/bitsandbytes-rocm works with 5.6
 So I've updated everything to 5.6 as it works for me.